yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 *   Decryption of a wrapped key: SK = Decrypt(key, aux-data)

 The exact algorithm is implementation dependent, and should be uniquely defined by the combination of Key Provider, Key ID and (if given) Key Version.

+### Multiple Values of Additional Authenticated Data

+{: #aad-multiple}

+When multiple values of Additional Authenticated Data (AAD) are needed, the content of the Additional Authenticated Data field MUST consist of a well-formed CBOR structure, such as an array of byte strings.
+The cipher algorithm takes the entire structure (including the initial array marker, if any) as its AAD input.

+This field needs to be structured so as to prevent ambiguous encoding, which often results in security issues.

+The internal structure of the field in such cases is implementation dependent.

 ## Receiving Ciphertext